WordPress for Nonprofits: 7 Reasons Why It Is the Right Choice

 #2.
 Easy to Expand with Plugins

 There is a vast array of plugins available for WordPress.
 These plugins let you add features to your site regardless of its design.
 You can rework or improve your site with these plugins and it only takes a few clicks of your mouse.
-Specifically for nonprofits, some of the most popular plugins out there, such as GiveWP and PayPal Donations, are centered around accepting donations.
+Specifically for nonprofits, some of the most popular plugins out there, such as GiveWP and PayPal Donations, are centered around donations.

-Your options aren’t just limited to plugins for accepting money and donations.
+Your options aren’t just limited to plugins that accept money and donations.
 You can use WordPress plugins to handle newsletter signups, sell products, collect information from your visitors through forms, and literally hundreds of other ideas and features.
 Anything you can think of is possible to add to your site using plugins.
 This is one of the best reasons to use WordPress for nonprofits and charitable websites.

 #3.
 Simple to Use for All Skill Levels